Skip to main content

 Why we use it

-We use information to respond to inquiries, run the engagements we’ve agreed to, send invoices and process payments, keep an accurate record of decisions and deliverables, and meet our own legal and tax obligations.
+We use information to respond to inquiries, run the engagements we’ve agreed to, send invoices and process payments, keep an accurate record of decisions and deliverables, measure and improve the performance of this site and our advertising, and meet our own legal and tax obligations.

-We don’t sell information about you.
-We don’t use your account data, performance numbers, or call recordings to train any model outside the work of operating your engagement.
+We don’t sell your personal information for money, and we don’t use your account data, performance numbers, or call recordings to train any model outside the work of operating your engagement.
+Where the advertising and measurement technologies described in section 04 count as a “sale” or “sharing” of personal information under California or other state law, you can opt out — see section 08.

 Who else processes it